 It’s the cheapest vacuum in this guide, but it’s still more expensive than other vacuums out there.
 We think this is the least you can pay for a truly capable pet allergy vacuum, though.
 Cheaper canisters just aren’t reliable or durable long-term.

 ***On a super tight budget?
-See our Best Pet Allergy Vacuums Under $100 guide!
+See our Easy on the Pocket Best Pet Allergy Vacuums!
 Links below.

 Try the Olympus if you want to save some more money, and don’t need any carpet capabilities!

 You’ll also have to factor in the cost of the bags.
 However, we think bags are a very worthy investment for someone with severe symptoms that could be aggravated by emptying a bagless vacuum.